OpenZeppelin/openzeppelin-contracts/README.md

 # Zeppelin Solidity
-Zeppelin is a secure Smart Contract library for the Solidity language.
+Zeppelin is a library for writing secure Smart Contracts on Ethereum.

+With Zeppelin, you can build distributed applications, protocols and organizations:
-Provides contracts to help with easy implementation of common security patterns.
-See [Onward with Ethereum Smart Contract Security](https://medium.com/bitcorps-blog/onward-with-ethereum-smart-contract-security-97a827e47702#.y3kvdetbz).
+- using common contract security patterns (See [Onward with Ethereum Smart Contract Security](https://medium.com/bitcorps-blog/onward-with-ethereum-smart-contract-security-97a827e47702#.y3kvdetbz))
+- in the Solidity language.

 ## Getting Started